msharma84/Technical_Concepts/Java.md

    concatenatedStream.forEach(System.out::println);
   ```

- - How do you group a list of numbers into even and odd using streams?
+ - How do you group a list of numbers into even and odd using streams

    ```
    List<Integer> list = Arrays.asList(1,2,3,4,5,6,7,8,9);